Intelligent Insights using AI to monitor and troubleshoot database performance (Preview)

-To use Intelligent Insights with Event Hubs, configure Intelligent Insights log data to be streamed to Event Hubs, see Stream Azure diagnostics logs to Event Hubs.
+To use Intelligent Insights with Event Hubs, configure Intelligent Insights log data to be streamed to Event Hubs, see Metrics and diagnostics logging and and Stream Azure diagnostics logs to Event Hubs.

 To use Event Hubs to setup custom monitoring and alerting, see What to do with metrics and diagnostics logs in Event Hubs.